OctopusDeploy/OctoProduct/chapter1/chapter1.md

 The production environment is the final destination of a deployment, and is where applications are exposed to their final consumers.

-If you read blogs and tweets on the subject of CI/CD, you may be left with the impression that continuous deployments are the holy grail, and continuous delivery is something of a poor substitute.
+If you read blogs and tweets on the subject of CI/CD, you may be left with the impression that continuous deployment is the holy grail, and continuous delivery is something of a poor substitute.
 However, what we have learned from most of our customers is that continuous delivery *works for them*.

-So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployments, we'll approach them from a continuous delivery point of view.
+So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.

 :::hint
-Deployment strategies like microservices are challenging the canonical notion of non-production and production environments.
+Deployment strategies like microservices are challenging the notion of non-production and production environments.
 We'll explore this with the Seamless pillar in chapter 7.
 :::hint

 ### What is an environment?

-Environments describe the boundaries between copies of individual applications or entire application stacks and their supporting infrastructure.
+Environments represent the boundaries between copies of individual applications or entire application stacks and their supporting infrastructure.

 The configuration of all environments should be as similar as possible to ensure that an application will behave consistently regardless of which environment it exists in.